FutureX-Corporate/Futurdustry-Mod/README.md

 ~

 ### What is included?
   This mod consists of many additional ores and metals.
 This mod comes with three new drills, four new types of conveyor belts, smelters, transformers, chargers, many different materials and resources, and plenty others.
 Explore this mod within Mindustry (minimum build 103) to see all additions and feel the true experience of Mindustry in the future.

 ### Downloading
-   *[add]*
+  To install the mod in Mindustry, download this repository as a zip, then import it through the `Mods` dialog in Mindustry.

 #### Contributors
 just NewJumper... :(